fevenissayas/go_task_manager/README.md

 - Retrieve all tasks or a specific task by ID
 - MongoDB database
 - Clean and modular codebase
+- Role-based access control
+- JWT-based authentication and protected routes
+- User registration and login with hashed passwords

 ## Project Structure
 ```